netsight/experimental.localrolesindex/DESIGN.rst

 .. code-block: python

    class IARUIndexOptimiser(zope.interface.Interface):
        """Marker."""

+.. code-block: python

    @zope.interface.implementer(ICatalogAware, IARUIndexOptimiser) # ICatalogAware covers DX and AT
    @zope.component.adapter(IPortalContent) # adapt any content object (DX and AT) class LocalRoleIndexingOptimiser(object):

 	def __init__(self, context):
 	    self.context = context
    	    # lookup a persistent utility we use to store the shadow tree
    	    # GS migration step will have created the shadow tree and need to have indexed all content
             # before we can use it
 	    # e.g annotation on the portal catalog
     	    self._shadowtree = IAnnotations(api.portal.get_tool('portal_catalog'))

 	# forward every other attribute to context or raise AttributeError
 	def __getattr__(self, name):
    	    return getattr(self.context, name)

 	def reindexObjectSecurity(self, obj):
    	    # implemenation a la experiemental.localrolesindex.localrolesindex.LocalRolesIndex.index_object
     	    ...

 For the sharing view, provide a subclass of plone.app.workflow.browser.sharing.SharingView which adapts the context to be LocalRolesIndexingOptimiser and